vpapador/metagenomics-pipeline/README.md

 # MSc Applied Bioinformatics
-## Metagenomics-72556
-This repository provides an introductory guide to a metagenomics analysis pipeline.
-It includes step-by-step instructions for performing an initial analysis of metagenomic data, covering essential stages from data acquisition to downstream processing.
-The material is designed to help users become familiar with core concepts and practical workflows in metagenomics.
-The course and accompanying code were taught and demonstrated by Dr. Loukas Theodosiou.

-# 🧬 Metagenomics Pipeline
+## Metagenomics Pipeline

 Welcome to this repository, which provides an introductory guide to a metagenomics analysis pipeline.

 This project includes step-by-step instructions for performing an initial analysis of metagenomic data, covering key stages from data acquisition to downstream processing.
 It is designed to help users build a solid understanding of both the concepts and practical workflows used in metagenomics.

 ---

-## 📚 Course Information
+### Course Information
-This material is part of a course where the pipeline and code were taught and demonstrated by **Dr. Loukas Theodosiou**.
+This material is part of an MSc course in Applied Bioinformatics, where the pipeline and code were taught and demonstrated by **Dr. Loukas Theodosiou**.

 ---

-## 🚀 What You'll Learn
+### What Does It Include?
 - Downloading public metagenomic data
 - Preprocessing and quality control
 - Assembly and binning